-I studied both Piano Performance and Music Audio Technology at Schenectady County Community College and was always ahead of the curve.
-My highly developed ear has helped me break into the mixing and engineering field with a lot of success locally.
-I am looking to continue to expand my career and get ahead as I begin working on my Bachelor's degree.
+I studied both Piano Performance and Music Audio Technology at Schenectady County Community College and then went on to study Sound Recording Technology at Fredonia under the renown producer and mixer, Dave Fridmann.
+I am also a proficient musician who has played Piano and Flute from the age of 8.
+My highly developed ear has helped me break into the mixing and mastering field with a lot of success locally.
+I am looking to continue to expand my career into online markets and offer my skills to great and unique artists.

 Interview with Graham Wolfe

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?